anazawa/kgsclient/README.md

 to the listener array for the specified `eventName`, then this method must be called multiple times to remove each instance.

-Note also that onece an event has been emitted, all listeners attached to it at the time of emitting will be called in order.
+Note also that once an event has been emitted, all listeners attached to it at the time of emitting will be called in order.
 This implies that any `#off` calles *after* emitting and *before* the last listener finished execution will not remove them from `#emit` in progress.